 Carly recommends Jiffy Jack as the tool for easily jacking up the trailer to change a tire.
 You drive the good tire up on Jiffy Jack and this allows you enough room to get the bad tire off.
 You can purchase a Jiffy Jack and get your wheel bearings packed and more at Central Coast Trailers.

-Carly also suggests checking the trailer’s break-away system at least once a year, “The battery in the brake-away system only lasts about a year.
+Carly also suggests checking the trailer’s break-away system at least once a year.
+She says, “The battery in the brake-away system only lasts about a year.
 A dead battery will not activate the trailer brakes to stop the trailer if the trailer comes off the hitch.”

 Get Out and Go

 As you take off to enjoy your equestrian travels, be sure you are ready in case of an emergency.
-Prepare beforehand, making sure you have the right tools on board to help you get down the road and to get home.
-Evaluate the condition of all your tires and replace them as needed so that you will minimize the possibility of being stuck on the side of the road with your horse.
-If you do end up stuck, be sure you have a means of communication and the ability to get help if you need it.
-Develop your back up plan now in the event you are unable to return home with your rig in a timely manner and you need to get your horse(s) home.
+Prepare beforehand, making sure you have the right tools on board to help you get down the road and home.
+Evaluate the condition of all your tires and replace them as needed.
+This minimizes the possibility of being stuck on the side of the road with your horse.
+If you do end up stuck, be sure you have a means of communication to get help if you need it.
+Develop your back up plan now.
+In the event you are unable to return home with your rig in a timely manner, you’ll need to get your horse(s) home.

-Get out and go travel with your horse with peace of mind because you prepared, you have a means of calling help and you have a back up plan.
+Get out and go travel with your horse with peace of mind.
+You can be prepared with a means of calling help and you have a back up plan.